mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

-7. Decide file location.
+7. Choose the path of VDI file.
 Set the size limitation.
-It should be at least 20GB.
+It should be at least 20GB as shown below.

 ![create_new_vm_opensuse_file_location](./screenshot/create_new_vm_opensuse_file_location.png)